-Often referred to as the “green heart of Italy,” Umbria is smack-dab in the center of the boot, and right next to Tuscany, to whom it’s always compared.
-Like Tuscany, Umbria boasts dozens of medieval hilltop towns (like Assisi, Perugia, and Orvieto), beautiful countryside, olive groves and wine vineyards (Find out about 6 spots we love in Umbria here!).
+Often referred to as the “green heart of Italy,” Umbria is landlocked, right next to Tuscany, to whom it’s always compared.
+Like Tuscany, Umbria boasts dozens of medieval hilltop towns (like Assisi, Perugia, and Orvieto), beautiful countryside, olive groves and wine vineyards.
 One thing everyone remembers about Umbria is its wonderful little hill towns – Montefalco, Spoleto, Orvieto, Todi, Gubbio and Spello – just to name a few.
-The many Umbrian hills and mountains cast long dark shadows over river valleys which are already darkened by lush chestnut groves and elm forests.
-And, like Tuscany, it has stunning art and architecture and a fascinating history that dates back to the ancient Etruscans.
+And, like Tuscany, it has stunning art and architecture and a fascinating history that dates back to the ancient Umbri.
 However, Umbria feels a little “wilder” and more off the beaten path than its famous neighbor.
 It’s also much less touristy (although it’s far from an undiscovered region!) and less expensive.
-(Here’s help if you’re trying to decide between Umbria and Tuscany for your trip).

-Visit Umbria if: You like the sound of Tuscany—or you’ve visited Tuscany, and liked it—but you want an alternative destination that’s a little less well-known, touristy, and expensive; you’re looking for a day or weekend trip from Rome (Umbria is closer than Tuscany); you want to get off the beaten path (check out my article on places to visit off the beaten path in Italy).
+Visit Umbria if: You like Tuscany—or you’ve visited Tuscany, and liked it—but you want an alternative destination that’s a little less well-known, touristy, and expensive; you’re looking for a weekend trip from Rome (Umbria is closer than Tuscany); you want to get off the beaten path.

 UNESCO World Heritage Sites:

-Travelers who want the best of central Italy are now heading for Le Marche.
 Between the Apennine mountains and the Adriatic Coast lies the region called Le Marche, often unknown to many travelers means there are far fewer tourists than in many of Italy’s other regions therefore remains unspoiled by the ravages of mass tourism.
 This relatively little-known region in central Italy is hilly and mountainous, and has long stretch of coastline along the Adriatic.
 Italians enjoy the many beach resorts around the towns of Pesaro and Ancona here in the summer but the region offers much more.
 Inland, perhaps more so than anywhere else in central Italy, you will find places where time really has stood still.
-Many visitors who come to Le Marche are looking for a taste of the “real” Italy, unsullied by mass tourism, yet welcoming to foreigners – if that’s what you want, you won’t be disappointed.
+Many visitors who come to Le Marche are looking for a taste of the “real” Italy, not yet affected by mass tourism and welcoming to foreigners – if that’s what you want, you won’t be disappointed.
 Whether you want to admire masterpieces of Renaissance art and architecture, trek across wild uncharted mountains or hunt out the best of the catch in a Mediterranean fishing port, Le Marche has enough to keep you busy for a vacation and beyond.

 Visit Marche if: You’d like to get off the beaten path; you want to hit the beach (the beaches around Rimini are especially popular in summer); you want to hike or enjoy other outdoor activities; you’re on a budget.